The representation type of Jacobian algebras: The representation type of Jacobian algebras: Regular cases

-We were informed by Sefi Ladkani that he obtained a proof of Proposition \ref{thmnodoublearrows} independently.
 The quivers $T_1$, $T_2$ and $K_m$ in the statement of Proposition~\ref{thmnodoublearrows} are displayed in Figure~\ref{figureL3}.
 Recall that the mutation equivalence class of each of these three quivers contains just one quiver up to isomorphism.